-n - is the current acquisition's number

-- is the current acquisition's cumulative average An

-- is the previous acquisition's cumulative average An-1

-хn - is the newly acquired sample's value

-- is the number of averages k
+- is the current acquisition's number is the current acquisition's number - is the current acquisition's cumulative average is the previous acquisition's cumulative average - An-1 is the previous acquisition's cumulative a - $k{k}$ is the number of averages

-As the number of acquisitions increases, the number of averages k increases and the size of the correction term $(2^{k})$ decreases.
+As the number of acquisitions increases, the number of averages k increases and the size of the correction term $(2^k)$ decreases.
 Although the display becomes less noisy after each acquisition, the first acquisition has the greatest effect, and succeeding acquisitions have less effect as the correction term becomes smaller.
 For example, a change that occurs during the second acquisition shows up on the screen much sooner than one that occurs during the sixteenth.
 Whenever you adjust a control that affects the display, the scope starts a new averaging sequence to ensure that you will see the change immediately.